More colleges offer courses in money, debt management

 Case in point: The average balance on graduate school students' credit cards is $8,612, according to Nellie Mae (a subsidiary of Sallie Mae, the nation's leading student loan company); undergraduates carry about half that.

 According to an April 2008 survey by The Hartford Financial Services Group, 55 percent of parents with children between the ages 16-24 question whether they will be able to become financially independent without help from the Bank of Mom and Dad.
 It's a reasonable fear.
-The Jump$tart Coalition for Financial Literary recently released its own survey showing that high school seniors correctly answered only 48.3 percent of the questions testing fundamental personal finance skills.
-Another 2006 survey by Hartford showed that 60 percent of the parents said their children had no classroom training in personal finance, whether in high school or college.
+Also in 2008, the Jump$tart Coalition for Financial Literary recently released its own survey showing that high school seniors correctly answered only 48.3 percent of the questions testing fundamental personal finance skills.

 That trend is changing, though, as personal finance classes pop up in colleges and universities across the country.
 "I think we're seeing a lot more classes being offered at colleges," says Katz, who is also an associate professor of personal finance at Texas Tech University.
 "Unfortunately, the classes aren't mandatory, and they're not very sexy, and so a lot of kids don't get involved in them."

 They are out there, however, and CreditCards.com sampled eight universities with classes that address personal finance.
 Of the 10 classes profiled, three are required for certain majors; the rest are electives.

 Lynn University (Boca Raton, Fla.)